wabbajack-tools/mod-lists/bevilex/readme.md

 For a more feature-filled gameplay experience with major changes, new quests and expansion-like content, you may want to take a look at Wojo's Wabbajack modlist: WOOL.

 If you would rather build on this profile yourself, included below are some general steps for installing additional mods on top of the Bevilex install.
-If you would like some inspiration, the Bevilex guide has a number of gameplay enhancing suggestions that you can incorporate on top of the guide which have been tried and tested - see the bottom of [this page](https://www.nexusmods.com/oblivion/mods/47591) for more details.
+For inspiration, the Bevilex guide has a number of gameplay enhancing suggestions that you can incorporate on top of the guide which have been tried and tested - see the bottom of [this page](https://www.nexusmods.com/oblivion/mods/47591) for more details.

 #### General Steps